scality/Zenko/docs/docsource/Reference/bucket_operations/get_bucket_replication.rst

    Authorization: signatureValue

-The following sample response shows that replication is enabled on the bucket, and the empty prefix indicates that S3 will replicate all objects created in the examplebucket bucket.
-The Destination element shows the target bucket where S3 creates the object replicas and the storage class (STANDARD_IA) that S3 will use when creating replicas.
+The following sample response shows that replication is enabled on the bucket, and the empty prefix indicates that Zenko will replicate all objects created in the examplebucket bucket.
+The Destination element shows the target bucket where Zenko creates the object replicas and the storage class (AzureCloud) that Zenko uses when creating replicas.

-S3 will assume the specified role to replicate objects on behalf of the bucket owner.
+Zenko assumes the specified role to replicate objects on behalf of the bucket owner.

 .. code::